psychemedia/island-storynotes/worsley/richard_easy.md

 The acquaintance, we find, between sir R— and the captain commenced last spring, and was occasioned by the purchase of an estate the baronet was desirous of making of him, which secured a borough. : Ia ne of this negociation,

-Mr. B8 ek. and a good under- 1

-- frequently visited at the

-standing prevailed between him and the family.
-Some liberties the captain took with Lady Wagtail in the Presence of sir Richard might have sufficiently alarmed his jealousy, if he had been disposed that way ; but though the captain often pulled her Upon his lap and kissed her, in her husband's company, he seemed to treat it in a jocular manner.
-Nay, so far did the cornuto 0 from being Ut displeased with B— rs conduct, that some time after ber ladyship being at the cold bath at Maidstone, the end husband willing to display his wife's charms to o the greatest advantage, told B. -t he would shew him one of the finest naked women in England; and accordingly raised the captain upon his shoulders, that he might view her ladyship through an aperture or small window, which B——+t could not otherwise have reached.
-Upon this occasion one cannot help remarking, that not contented with being the sewer and cultivator of his own towering antlers, : he at length became the Arras of his own INFAMY.
+Mr. B8 ek. and a good understanding prevailed between him and the family.
+Some liberties the captain took with Lady Wagtail in the Presence of sir Richard might have sufficiently alarmed his jealousy, if he had been disposed that way; but though the captain often pulled her Upon his lap and kissed her, in her husband's company, he seemed to treat it in a jocular manner.
+Nay, so far did the cornuto 0 from being Ut displeased with B— rs conduct, that some time after her ladyship being at the cold bath at Maidstone, the end husband willing to display his wife's charms to the greatest advantage, told B. -t he would shew him one of the finest naked women in England; and accordingly raised the captain upon his shoulders, that he might view her ladyship through an aperture or small window, which B——+t could not otherwise have reached.
+Upon this occasion one cannot help remarking, that not contented with being the sewer and cultivator of his own towering antlers, he at length became the Arras of his own INFAMY.

-But what can be surprisingi in the conduct of a husband who, upon receiving remonstrances from modest ladies, respecting the licentious behaviour of Lady Wagtail, r replied, with the greatest ufd imaginable,
+But what can be surprisingi in the conduct of a husband who, upon receiving remonstrances from modest ladies, respecting the licentious behaviour of Lady Wagtail, replied, with the greatest ufd imaginable,

 1 Jyoti wyoming ye

 TH) a nable, that Lady Wagtail liked it.
-The ladies naturally pittied him for beingtbe most easy contented cuckold in the world.
+The ladies naturally pittied him for being the most easy contented cuckold in the world.

-Neventidless, upon Mr. B a : elopement from Lewes with Lady Wagtail, the baronet, now first : offended at his wife's conduct, after making a great bustle at captain L—'s, where they had passed the evening, he went home, and in an aggregate fit of Jealousy for all her infidelities, which he doubtless this moment , and never before, began to suspect, he destroyed all her clothes, threw her miniature picture in the fire, broke her china, and when her ladyship arrived in town, at the Hotel in Pall-mall, she had nothing but her maiden blush to cover herself from shame and from her exposing those naked charms, which the now very wneasy husband, had often displayed to his ends, and particularly his present rival.
+Neventheless, upon Mr. B a : elopement from Lewes with Lady Wagtail, the baronet, now first offended at his wife's conduct, after making a great bustle at captain L—'s, where they had passed the evening, he went home, and in an aggregate fit of Jealousy for all her infidelities, which he doubtless this moment, and never before, began to suspect, he destroyed all her clothes, threw her miniature picture in the fire, broke her china, and when her ladyship arrived in town, at the Hotel in Pall-mall, she had nothing but her maiden blush to cover herself from shame and from her exposing those naked charms, which the now very wneasy husband, had often displayed to his ends, and particularly his present rival.

 When Lady.
 Wagtail dfdf that the baronet had resolved to commence a prosecution against captain B—, and that he proposed laying his damages at 20,000l.
 She resolved to go all lengths to circumvent his design.
 Her character was already lost, her reputation facrificed, all her female connections destroyed; and the was determined now to make her husband appear, at least, as infamous as herself.
 She sent the Baronet a letter, in which she intimated if he persisted in his defign of prosecuting the Captain, he would only expose himself, and become the object of universal contempt and derision.
 At the same time she added a list of about three-score gallants, to whom she acknowleged having been perfectly liberal with her favours, of which he could not be ignorant, unless he had been more blind than a mole.
 She also inclosed Dr. O — account with the  recipes be had prescribed for her; and concluded with assuring him, if

 be ail remained obslinate she hoot